Same-sex marriage in Kansas: State agency response

 As of November 19, 2014, state executive agencies such as the Division of Vehicles continued to deny recognition to same-sex marriages.
-Governor Brownback's office said policies would not change as long the state was appealing the ruling in Marie, citing income tax filing as an example.
+Governor Brownback's office said policies would not change as long as the state was appealing the ruling in Marie, citing income tax filing as an example.
 A spokesperson for Governor Brownback said state agencies would "take the necessary legal actions once this issue is resolved."
 The Department of Health and Environment, on the other hand, under the U.S. district court's order not to enforce the state's ban, modified its marriage license application forms to accommodate same-sex couples.

 Marriage licenses issued

-One same-sex couple married in Kansas in the week following the U.S. Supreme Court's refusal to hear appeals in cases from Oklahoma and Utah on October 6, 2014.
+One same-sex couple married in Kansas in the week following the U.S. Supreme Court's refusal to hear appeals in Kitchen and Bishop on October 6, 2014.
 The couple applied for a marriage license on October 7, a day when most county clerks were waiting for instructions, and submitted it to their district court the next day.
-Following the state's 3-day waiting period, they received their license on October 10 and held their wedding service at the Johnson County Courthouse just a few hours before the Kansas Supreme Court issued an injunction to halt to issuance of marriage licenses to same-sex couples there.
+Following the state's 3-day waiting period, they received their license on October 10 and held their wedding service at the Johnson County Courthouse just a few hours before the Kansas Supreme Court issued an injunction in Schmidt v.
+Moriarty to halt the issuance of marriage licenses to same-sex couples there.

 Several Kansas counties began issuing marriage licenses to same-sex couples for the first time on November 13, 2014, though Attorney General Schmidt contended that the federal court order in Marie v.
 Moser only applied to two counties.
 The head of the LGBT advocacy group Equality Kansas said it was unclear whether all counties were required to issue such licenses, while the ACLU said "[t]he ruling was clear" and applied to all counties.
 Johnson County remained under a state court's temporary order not to issue such licenses.
 More counties began issuing licenses on November 17, even while the Kansas Supreme Court was deliberating whether district judges had the authority to authorize them.
 The National Organization for Marriage (NOM) urged Governor Brownback to "order local clerks to refuse to issue marriage licenses that violate Kansas law defining marriage as the union of one man and one woman."
 Its president, Brian Brown, said: "The question for the people of Kansas, and indeed the nation, is whether we are going to allow an illegitimate order by federal judges to trump state law and the vote of 70% of the Kansas electorate.
 Fifty million Americans in over thirty states have voted in support of traditional marriage and it's time that states fight back to protect the decision of those voters."